 Bryan Garner, the legal writing scholar and editor of Black's Law Dictionary wrote that "In most legal instruments, shall violates the presumption of consistency … which is why shall is among the most heavily litigated words in the English language."

 Those are some of the reasons why these documents compel us to use the word "must" when we mean "mandatory:"

 - The Federal Register Document Drafting Handbook (Section 3) states "Use ‘must’ instead of ‘shall’ to impose a legal obligation on your reader."

-- FAA Plain Language Writing Order 1000.36, (page 4) (PDF) says avoid the word "shall" and use "must" to impose requirements, including contracts.
+- FAA Writing Standards, order 1000.36, (page 4) says avoid the word "shall" and use "must" to impose requirements, including contracts.

 Until recently, law schools taught attorneys that "shall" means "must."
 That's why many attorneys and executives think "shall" means "must."
 It's not their fault.
 The Federal Plain Writing Act and the Federal Plain Language Guidelines only appeared in 2010.
 And the fact is, even though "must" has come to be the only clear, valid way to express "mandatory," most parts of the Code of Federal Regulations (CFRs) that govern federal departments still use the word "shall" for that purpose.

 With time, laws evolve to reflect new knowledge and standards.
 During this transition, "must" remains the safe, enlightened choice not only because it imposes clarity on the concept of obligation, but also because it does not contradict any instance of "shall" in the CFRs."
 Right now, federal departments go through their documents to replace all the "shalls" with "must."
 It's a big hassle.
 If you look at page A-2, section q of this order, it shows a sample of how a typical federal order describes this shift from "shall" to "must."
 Don't go through this tedious process.
 If you mean mandatory, write "must."
 If you mean prohibited, write "must not."